A "simple" anxiety test

 The task will be to identify the second picture.

-These kown persons are limited in number e.g. 6 or 10
+These kown persons or things are limited in number e.g. 6 or 10 (what is manageable?).

-The identification of these known persons is trained
+The identification of these known persons and things is trained

 before the actual test.

-The training consists of presenting at random the known persons very fast with different presentation speeds e.g. 10 milliseconds, 20 ms, 30 ms, 40ms, 100 ms.
+The training consists of presenting at random the known persons and things very fast with different presentation speeds e.g. 10 milliseconds, 20 ms, 30 ms, 40ms, 100 ms.

 The identification must be 100% correct.